yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/sla.md

 - If the **Priority** of the ticket is changed, SLA will also change based on the priority.
 Before changing the SLA, if there was a **breach of policy**, it will be recorded and will be present as part of reports.
 Breaches will not be back-dated.
 :::

-9. Add **Reminders** to remind agents when the SLA due time approaches.
-Multiple reminders can be added to a single SLA policy to approach the agent or relevant stakeholders when the SLA rule breach approaches.
+#### Add Reminders to remind agents before the SLA due time

+9. Multiple reminders can be added to a single SLA policy to approach the agent or relevant stakeholders when the SLA rule breach approaches.
     - You can select when the remainder must be sent.
 Select **First response/Next response/Resolution time**
     - Add when the remainder must be sent by mentioning it next to **approaches in**, it is the representative of how much time before the reminder will be sent.
     - The reminder will be sent as an email to the assigned agent, added agents/admins, or any email ID mentioned in the list.